david-araujo/WebPack-Background/README.md

 # WebPack-Background

-WebPack Settings and Configs For Production and Dev Environments
+*WebPack Settings and Configs For Production and Dev Environments*

+Experimental environment testing with **web pack**.